liambloom/command-line-draw/README.md

 const { Terminal } = require("command-line-draw");

 const terminal = new Terminal();
-terminal.bitmap(0, 0, ...Terminal.bitmapPresets.letter.A); // Prints a large letter "A" to the terminal
+terminal.bitmap(0, 0, ...Terminal.bitmapPresets.letters.A); // Prints a large letter "A" to the terminal
 ```

 ### Static: `Terminal.bitmapPresets.punctuation`